sebgoa/cloudstack-books/en/clients.markdown

 Then, using your keys and endpoint, create a connection object.
-Note that this is a localtest and thus not secured.
-If you use a CloudStackion public cloud, make sure to use SSL properly.
+Note that this is a local test and thus not secured.
+If you use a CloudStack public cloud, make sure to use SSL properly (i.e `secure=True`).

     >>> apikey='plgWJfZK4gyS3mlZLYq_u38zCm0bewzGUdP66mg'
     >>> secretkey='VDaACYb0LV9eNjeq1EhwJaw7FF3akA3KBQ'